trish211/voice-connect-ms/README.md

 The micro service then processes the request from the client.
 This is done by making a request to the virtual queue stub, which generates the virtual queue ID for the customer.
 The micro service also makes a request to the CEM which provides the customer callback wait time details.

-The micro service application responds to the request of the client by providing in return the virtual queue ID and the call back waiting time.
+The micro service application responds to the request of the client by providing in return the virtual queue ID (e.g. C1E2M365432) and the call back waiting time (e.g. 300000 Milliseconds).

 # MicroServiceController.java